Fourth Stimulus Check: Will You Get Another Relief Payment?

 The American Families Plan includes 12 weeks of paid family leave that could reach as high as $4,000 per month, depending on a worker’s income.
 It also boosts the Child and Dependent Care Tax Credit and places a ceiling on the cost of childcare for many families.
 The plan sets aside $200 billion for universal preschool.
 In addition to helping working parents pay for childcare, the plan hopes to allow more parents to return to the workforce.

 Additional money in people’s pockets from the American Jobs Plan and American Families Plan is still hypothetical, of course.
-Both plans must first find their way through Congress.MORE NEWS: Child Tax Credit: When Monthly Checks Start And Other Important Info
+Both plans must first find their way through Congress.MORE NEWS: Some Federal Unemployment Benefits Run Out This Weekend, How Long Does Your State Have?

 First published Monday, June 7, 2021 at 3:11 p.m.
 ET.